MisterVector/Innectis-Dedicated-Plugin/README.md

 ### Database Server Support

-The IDP supports the following databases:
+The IDP works with the following databases:

-* MySQL (up to 5.6)
+* MySQL: 5.5, 5.6, 8.0
-* MariaDB (up to 5.5)
+* MariaDB: 5.5

-Later versions of MySQL and MariaDB may work but are not guaranteed.
+The versions of these databases are confirmed to work.
+Other versions may work but unless they are shown here they are not confirmed to work.

 ## Setting up the IDP Source

-First download this repository at https://github.com/AlphaBlend/Innectis-Dedicated-Plugin/archive/master.zip
+First download this repository at https://github.com/MisterVector/Innectis-Dedicated-Plugin/archive/master.zip

 After you have downloaded the repository, import everything inside the IDP Source\src folder into a new project in your favorite Java IDE along with all the libraries in the IDP Source\libs folder.